London Oyster Card

 How much does it cost?

 The Oyster card itself is free, but you pay a £5 deposit when you first get your card.
 If you don’t want to keep the card for future visits, the deposit can be refunded along with any remaining balance.
-The amount you then add to the card depends on whether you want to use it to as a Pay as you go card, or for a Weekly or Monthly Travelcard.
+The amount you then add to the card depends on whether you want to use it to as a Pay as you go card, or if you want to add a Weekly or Monthly Travelcard.

 The Pay as you go Oyster card is the cheapest way to pay for single tickets on the underground.
-For journeys in central London (zone 1), ticket prices are 50% cheaper by using an Oyster card.
+For journeys in central London (zone 1), ticket prices are more than 50% cheaper with an Oyster card.

 Here’s a comparison between Pay as you go Oyster card single fares and the standard tube ticket fare if you pay by cash.